alexzzkk/NLP_bbc_news_classification/README.md

 # Text-classification

-This repository was created for the text classification
+This repository was created for releasing the code for solving text classification problem given bbc_news dataset using Python and Jupyter Notebook.

 # Instruction

 # Requirement
-Python
+Python<br>
-Jupyter notebook
+Jupyter Notebook<br>